How to climb Hoverla on your own?

 Do you need any special permission or pass to climb Hoverla?

-On the way to the Zaroslyak camp site, you will pass the barrier at the checkpoint of the Carpathian Nature Reserve.
-You need to register there and pay a fee for entering the reserve - about 30 UAH per adult and 15 per child.
-Please note that when a storm warning is issued or there is a high probability of floods or avalanches, rescuers often block the entrance to the reserve.
+On the way to Zarosliak you pass the barrier at the checkpoint of the Carpathian National Nature Park (a national park, not the Carpathian Biosphere Reserve - that is a different protected area, near Rakhiv).
+You register there and pay the recreation fee: roughly 100 UAH per adult, less for children and students.
+The park revises its rates every year, so check the amount before you travel, and bring cash.
+Parking at Zarosliak is charged separately - 50 UAH for a car.
+Please note that when a storm warning is issued or there is a high probability of floods or avalanches, rescuers often close the entrance to the park.

 Is it possible to arrive in the Carpathians, go to Hoverla and go home in one day?